Sarah The Vet – Shop

 Why are your masks more expensive than others on Etsy?

 I cannot comment on the quality or fit of other masks being sold.
-What I can tell you about my masks: they are made of quality fabrics (and these are more costly); the edges are over-sewn to give more shape and structure to the mask and more durability especially if needing washed frequently; I use quality elastics that are wider than a lot of elastics I have seen being used and are therefore more comfortable and longer lasting; I use jewellery grade copper wire for the nose as these won’t rust like steel wires.
+What I can tell you about my masks: they are made of quality fabrics (and these are more costly); the edges are over-sewn to give more shape and structure to the mask and more durability especially if needing washed frequently but this takes much longer to sew; I use quality elastics that are wider than a lot of elastics I have seen being used and are therefore more comfortable and longer lasting; I use jewellery grade copper wire for the nose as these won’t rust like steel wires.
 For fit, I have tested several designs and this design seems to fit the most number of people best and is comfortable to wear for extended periods of time.
 I do not sew the elastic loops or tape ties into the mask so if you find you don’t like them, you could remove them and change to ties such as ribbon or if the elastic stretches over time, it can be replaced without damaging the mask.
 I also have an extra stage of sewing to allow a filter to be fitted in the mask if wished, but the masks look great and wear fine without a filter too.
 The costs of the materials are increasing all the time now, for example elastic and cotton tape is now between four and ten times the price it was a month ago.

 It takes me about an hour to make each mask.
 Then time is needed to package and post – the queue at the post office is really long now as they are only open for 3 hours each day!